 Your stacks page has a New Stack button on the top right.
 Click it and you have a new stack.
 Change the stack name and description by clicking on them and typing.

 Consider creating a different stack for each software system you develop, maintain, use.
 For instance, your database server likely runs a stack that is quite different from your development machine which might be quite different from your webserver.
 Some other stacks: Home, Gaming.
 Add whatever you want.

-Ask your users to come to Ohloh, register for an account and stack your project.
+Ask your users to come to Open Hub, register for an account and stack your project.
 This increases your User count and makes your project more appealing to potential users.